MedicodiBiscotti/commit2release/README.md

 Script runs through commits in chronological order and overwrites existing tags, meaning if you had multiple commits with same version, the latest (most recent) commit gets the tag.

 Git lists tags in alphabetical order, so if your commits' versions are out of order, the releases will be too.
 Unfortunately, this also means `v1.2` comes before `v1.2-alpha`.
+We can also list in order of creation.

 By default, the script pauses to let you inspect the tags it created and make sure everything is correct before continuing.

-Theoretically, we could fix the ordering issue by creating a release immediately, but then you lose the ability to inspect changes and overwrite same version names.
-Unless you pause for every single one and ask whether to release or not.
+Annotated vs. lightweight might require some different strategies as lightweight doesn't have the same amount of data associated.

 ## Features

 - [x] Basic functionality.
 - [ ] Option to skip pause.
+- [ ] Only process down to given commit.
-- [ ] Option to use annotated tags.
+- [ ] Option to use annotated/lightweight tags.
 - [ ] More intelligent handling of release title.

 ## Requirements